Table of Contents

 Assume that the company manufactures and sells electronic devices.
 In April, the company delivers 1,000 devices to a customer but allows them to pay on credit.
 The selling price for each device is INR 10,000, for a total revenue of INR 10,000,000.

-Similarly, regardless of when the invoices are paid, the company would recognise the cost of manufacturing the devices in April, together with any other associated expenses, such as labour costs, raw material expenses, and administrative costs.
+Similarly, regardless of when the invoices are paid, the company would recognize the cost of manufacturing the devices in April, together with any other associated expenses, such as labor costs, raw material expenses, and administrative costs.